-The Electric utility of Glendale Water & Power issued \$20,510 in revenue bonds in March 2013 to provide funds to refund all of the City's outstanding Electric Revenue Bonds, 2003 Series and pay cost of issuance.
-The bond proceeds were deposited in an escrow account and were used to refund the Electric Revenue Bonds, 2003 Series through a legal defeasance.
+The Electric utility of Glendale Water & Power issued \$20,510 in revenue bonds in March 2013 to provide funds to refund all of the City's outstanding Electric Revenue Bonds, 2003 Series (2003 Bonds) and pay cost of issuance.
+The bond proceeds were deposited in an escrow account and were used to refund the Refunded Bonds through a legal defeasance.
+Such proceeds were made available to pay on April 22, 2013 (Redemption Date) all of the outstanding principal amount of the 2003 Bonds at a redemption price of 100% of the principal amount thereof plus accrued interest thereon to the Redemption Date.
+The 2003 Bonds is no longer considered outstanding.

-The current refunding resulted in the recognition of a deferred loss on refunding of \$95 as of June 30, 2020, and is being amortized through FY 2031-32.
+The refunding resulted in the recognition of a deferred loss on refunding of \$87 as of June 30, 2021, and is being amortized through FY 2031-32.
 The refunding also resulted in cash flow savings of \$3,699 which is the difference between the cash flows required from the prior debt service and the cash flows required for the new refunding debt service.

-As of June 30, 2020, the reserve requirement of the bond issue is satisfied by a cash reserve fund with a minimum funding requirement of \$4,807 on parity with other Electric revenue bonds.
-The 2013 Refunding Bonds mature in regularly increasing amounts ranging from \$1,055 to \$1,805 annually from FY 2020-21 to FY 2031-32.
-Outstanding principal balance at June 30, 2020 was \$16,690.
+Interest rates range from 4.00% to 5.00% and paid semiannually on August 1 and February 1.
+Principal payments are made annually on February 1.
+The 2013 Refunding Bonds will mature in regularly increasing amounts ranging from \$1,095 to \$1,805 annually from FY 2021-22 to FY 2031-32.
+Outstanding principal balance at June 30, 2021 was \$15,635.